 Read on to learn more about snowpacks, how they form, their characteristics, and what they can tell us.

 How much snow?

-Snowfall rates vary greatly, with records a coveted prize.
+Snowfall rates vary greatly, with records being a coveted prize.
 The 24-hour U.S. record is currently the 1.6 meters (63 inches) that fell in one day at Georgetown, Colorado in 1913.
 An interactive version of the map below and for individual states, as well as a list of records for every state and county and can be viewed on the National Oceanic and Atmospheric Administration’s Snowfall Extremes web page.

 The number of times that it snows per winter also varies greatly from place to place.
-On average in Aspen, Colorado, it snows 26 times during the winter, or about every 5 days, while in other places, it might only snow two or three times per winter.
+On average in Aspen, Colorado, it snows 26 times during the winter, or about every five days, while in other places, it might only snow two or three times per winter.